atlemagnussen/garbage-collector/README.md

 # Garbage collector

-This is a POC of a PWA ... with notifications, currently only supported on Android, Windows, Linux MacOS and so forth.
+This is a POC of a PWA ... that pushes garbage collections notifications, currently supported on Android, Windows, Linux MacOS and so forth.
-Still missing on iOS (but Apple have now announceth their support will come in 2023)
+Still missing on **iOS** (but Apple have now announceth their support will come in 2023)

 <img src="https://storage.googleapis.com/atle-static/backgrounds/avfallsrute.jpg"
     width="350"
     height="532"
     alt="avfallsrute.no">

-This is a simple calendar able to display when different types of garbage is scheduled to be collected and then push you a notification the day before this happens so that **you** remember to push your bin on to the road where the garbage truck can pick it up.
+Simple calendar able to display when different types of garbage is scheduled to be collected and then push you a notification the day before so that **you** remember to push your bin on to the road where the garbage truck can pick it up.
 They won't come to your house and pick it up even if it's 10 metres

 Really really important topic, since people don't remember anything in the smart phone era

-Given the backend scraper providing the data is working for a given address and municipality, this web app works.
+Given the backend scraper providing the data is working for an address and municipality, this web app works.
 I have deployed this app as is on www.avfallsrute.no

 The design supports limitless amounts of municipalities, unlike Norwegian garbage apps.

-So far I only have a working scraper for Stavanger, you might guess why.
+So far I only have a working scraper for Stavanger.

-Background was that we live in an age in Norway where every single municipality in Norway is shipping their own garbage calendar app and very little effort and maintenance is put into these apps.
-In addition we have Android phone manufacturers struggling with battery life so they will kill your important notification app very often (I'm just guessing)
+Background was that in Norway every single municipality is shipping their own garbage calendar app and then spend very little money on maintaining these apps.
+Often the design is poor, but often they won't do the one important thing, to remind you.
+Android phone manufacturers will also often kill your important notification app to save battery (I'm just guessing)
 Usually, the app for my municipality would stop pushing notifications after the first one.

 So when I figured out that web apps could do push notifications in 2018 I had a good use case.
-And it has been extremely reliable for Android, probably since Google is backing this technology very heavily.
+And it has been extremely reliable for Android and Windows, probably since Google and Microsoft is backing this technology very heavily.

 ## Stack